linux-kdevops/kdevops-history/docs/motivations.md

 # Fork me

-You can either fork this project to start your own kdevops project, or you can rely on the bare bones `kdevops_install` ansible galaxy role to get going and use this project as an example of how to use that ansible role.
+You can either fork this project to start your own kdevops project, or you can rely on the bare bones `kdevops_install` Ansible galaxy role to get going and use this project as an example of how to use that Ansible role.